 The above examples show the clone tool in action as I copy the white wall and brush it over the two pigeons.
 When using the clone tool you can click a number of times to cement the effect, it also helps to continue to reselect as you click, that way you aren’t simply pasting the same section over and over again as it may start to look like a pattern and hence obvious that it’s been edited.

-Bandaid (Spot Healing Brush)
+Photoshop Tool – The Bandaid (Spot Healing Brush)

-So this is my favourite little tool on Photoshop, I call it the ‘Bandaid’ but officially it’s called the Spot Healing Brush Tool.
+This is my favourite little tool on Photoshop, I call it the ‘Bandaid’ but officially it’s called the Spot Healing Brush Tool.
 It’s great for removing unwanted subjects from your image whether that’s a house, lens spot, plant, person, rubbish, absolutely anything!
 If you’ve got one annoying spot on your lens that is repeated on every image, this is the tool for you to remove it quickly.

 It’s basically magic.